timmcginley/41936/Project/index.md

 You must provide 1 car parking space per 100m2 build.
 It is important to consider the impact this will have on the basement for instance and to liaise with the other subjects to make this work.
 Additionally, you should carefully consider the DGNB Criteria ECO2.2 which allocates points for parking - and not as you might first think…

-## Bicycle parking spaces (1 bicycle(s) / 25m2 build)

-You must provide 1 bike parking spaces per 25m2 build.
-Special attention should be paid to cyclists so that cycle traffic to the buildings will be an attractive option.

 ## Sustainable